developer-zebra/developer-zebra-site/src/mdna/index.md

    video_type: youtube
    button_text: Learn More
  - image-location: left
-   title: Smart Repository simplifies downloading and installing Lifeguard updates
+   title: Smart Repository Simplifies Download, Installation of Lifeguard Updates
    subtitle: New in Zebra Stage Now 5.0
    description: With integration of Zebra’s Smart Repository of Lifeguard updates, admins can easily and quickly deploy updates applicable to their specific devices.
 StageNow is a tool that provides an easy way to stage, set up and mass deploy Zebra’s Android mobile computers.
    url: /stagenow/4-3/about/